ANALYST PROGRAMMER II

 Population Health Sciences

-- Design, code, test, execute and document SAS programs for data characterization, validation and quality assessment, analysis dataset creation, data analysis, data conversion/transfer, graphic production and project reporting (30%)
+- Design, code, test, debug, execute and document SAS programs for surveillance, data characterization, validation and quality assessment, analysis dataset creation, data analysis, data conversion/transfer, graphic production and project reporting (50%)

-- Respond to scheduled and ad hoc requests from distributed research network collaborators to execute programs and deliver results for query tool functionality, data characterization, validation, and quality assessment.
+- Respond to scheduled and ad hoc requests from the Sentinel SOC to execute query programs and deliver results for surveillance, data characterization, validation, and quality assessment.

 - Consult on and provide direct technical support for research projects of high complexity and often requiring solutions not previously utilized by project team or work group.